 - 1/8 teaspoon saffron strands crushed

-- Take the hung curd in a mixing bowl.
+- Next add the collected hung curd to a large mixing bowl.